-Summary: This report updates the position regarding the new draft Code of Conduct for Members.
-Recommendation: That the Committee's views on the revised draft Code of Conduct prior to consideration by the Authority would be appreciated.
+Summary: This report updates the position regarding the new draft Code of subject to any amendments, adopt with immediate effect, and arrange for all Members, including Co-opted Members of the

+Conduct for Members.

+Recommendation: To consider the revised Draft Code of Conduct for Members and

+Navigation Committee to sign the new Code.